ajib85/GITLab-Test/README.md

  "username:
  password:"

--File will be uploaded to GITHUB.
+- File will be uploaded to GITHUB.
 If error for first time, try below action and try again.

 git pull origin master
 git push -all